Hadi2102060/AcademicNotes/Software_3rd/Accounting02/accounting_theory.md

 They need accounting information to make decisions about buying, holding, or selling shares.
 They use financial reports to check the company’s performance and financial health, but they don’t directly control the company’s finances.<br>

-# Discuss the limitation of trial balance ? in easy word and short?
+# Discuss the limitation of trial balance ?

 ## Answer: <br>

 ## Limitations of a Trial Balance:

-**Doesn’t Catch All Errors**: It won’t spot mistakes like recording an incorrect amount or posting to the wrong account, as long as debits and credits still match.

-**Won’t Detect Omissions**: If a transaction is completely left out of the books, the trial balance will still balance.

-**No Guarantee of Accuracy**: A balanced trial balance doesn’t mean all entries are correct; it only shows that debits and credits are equal.

-**Fraud May Go Unnoticed**: If someone intentionally manipulates both debit and credit entries, the trial balance can still look correct.
+Trial balance may balance even
+when:
+1. A transaction is not journalized.
+2. A correct journal entry is not posted.
+3. A journal entry is posted twice.
+4. Incorrect accounts are used in journalizing or posting.
+5. Offsetting errors are made in recording the amount of a transaction.

 <br>

 # What is the accounting information system?
 An accounting information only apply manually.
 Do you agree?
-Explain with Example.  in easy word and short?
+Explain with Example.

 ## Answer: <br>